Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Methods

-Considering different magnetic configurations for the Eu ions along the chain, we find that the double-period N\'eel arrangement has the lowest energy, followed by the ferromagnetic configuration, while the single-period N\'eel has the highest energy, as shown in {Table \ref{DFTresults}} -- U and D indicate maximal moment projections $\pm \frac{7}{2}$, respectively.
+Considering different magnetic configurations for the Eu ions along the chain, we find that the ferromagnetic configuration has the lowest energy, followed by the double-period N\'eel arrangement, while the single-period N\'eel has the highest energy, as shown in Table \ref{DFTresults} -- $U$ and $D$ indicate maximal moment projections $\pm \frac{7}{2}$, respectively.